home-assistant/home-assistant.io/source/_components/transmission.markdown

 ## {% linkable_title Event Automation %}

-The Transmission component is continuously monitoring the status of torrents in the target client.
+The Transmission integration is continuously monitoring the status of torrents in the target client.
 Once a torrent is started or completed, an event is triggered on the Home Assistant Bus, which allows to implement any kind of automation.

 Possible events are: